 - Finance and treasury oriented functions

-The purpose of the internal control process is to provide the Board, management and other stakeholders with a reasonable assurance that Peab’s goals are met regarding business management and an effective and efficient organization, reliable internal and external reporting and that applicable laws, regulations and other rules are followed.
-The Policy for internal governance and control regulates the principles on how internal control of financial reporting is governed, organized and reported based on the following factors;
+The purpose of the governance and internal control process is to provide the Board, management and other stakeholders with a reasonable assurance that Peab’s goals are met regarding business management and an appropriate and efficient organization, reliable internal and external reporting and that applicable laws, regulations and other rules are followed.

-The Board of Directors has assessed the need for an internal auditing department.
-The established control structure in Peab ensures sufficient management and control of the Group.
+The Board of Directors has assessed the need for an internal auditing department and concluded the established control structure in Peab ensures sufficient management and control of the Group.
 At this time there is therefore no need for an internal auditing function in the company.